stonepros/stone/doc/architecture.rst

                 |<----+         |

-The ``cephx`` protocol authenticates ongoing communications between the client machine and the Ceph servers.
+The ``stonex`` protocol authenticates ongoing communications between the client machine and the Stone servers.
 Each message sent between a client and server, subsequent to the initial authentication, is signed using a ticket that the monitors, OSDs and metadata servers can verify with their shared secret.